nicokubi/penetrance/README.md

 ## Motivation

-Accurate estimation of age-specific penetrance is essential for assessing cancer risk in individuals with pathogenic genetic variants (PGVs).
+Accurate estimation of age-specific penetrance is essential for assessing disease risk in individuals with pathogenic genetic variants (PGVs).
 Penetrance refers to the probability that an individual carrying a specific genetic variant will develop the associated trait, such as cancer.
 Estimating this probability is a crucial step in clinical